October 2007

 • Requestors may send a letter to the Attorney General arguing for release, and may review arguments made by the governmental body.
 If the arguments disclose the requested information, the requestor may obtain a redacted copy.

 • The Attorney General must issue a decision no later than the 45th working day from the day after the attorney general received the request for a decision.
-The attorney general may request an additional 10 working day extension.
+The attorney general may request an additional 10 day extension.

 • Governmental bodies may not ask the Attorney General to “reconsider” an opinion.